 U S WEST, Inc. v.
 MediaOne Group, Inc.

-Represented MediaOne/AT&T Broadband in a contract dispute over responsibility for telephone consumer class action law suits brought against U S WEST.
-The dispute was tried to a 3-member arbitration panel.
+Represented MediaOne/AT&T Broadband in a contract dispute over responsibility for telephone consumer class action lawsuits brought against U S WEST.
+The dispute was tried to a three-member arbitration panel.
 Case won.

 Abbott Labs v.
 Alpha Therapeutic Corp.